 The chances are that I’ll also be communicating with clients in many different countries to get the articles checked and approved.
 This means I’m also effectively playing the role of a client services manager alongside my editorial duties.

 The trick is to never be afraid to pick up the phone and make an international call.
 I also never underestimate how much just one or two words in an unfamiliar language will be appreciated by clients in that country.

 We could get hundreds of megabytes of mail every day with dozens of annotated PDFs and questions from different countries.
 How do we cut through it all and make sure our inboxes don’t crash?
 And what if the articles are huge and can’t even get through to our clients in the first place?

-They don’t need to download any software, and I get automatic notifications whenever a proof is corrected and the changes are ready for me and my team to implement.
+Using online proofing and project management tools has revolutionised the way we work.
+Clients simply make their corrections collaboratively online.
+They don’t need to download any software, and I get automatic notifications whenever a proof is corrected and the changes are ready to be implemented.

-As a whole, Dialogue publishes content for brands in 16 languages and distributes to more than 100 countries.
-If you want to know more, feel free to contact us at firstname.lastname@example.org.
+Dialogue publishes content for brands in 16 languages and distributes to more than 100 countries.
+If you want to know more, feel free to contact us below.